-This article takes about 4 minutes to read.
-We want to make “evidence based decisions”.
-Evidence of what is going on can be very useful.
+Asset Information is far more than just data, and it must be managed.
+We want to be informed, not distracted by our data.
+Our goal is to make “evidence-based decisions”.
+The “evidence” of what is going on can be very useful if it is accurate, timely, complete, and fit for its intended purpose.
 Increasingly, we are turning to our computers for that evidence.
 But do we find it?
-Or do we end up searching through data looking for that “needle in the haystack”.
-Do we spend our time making informed decisions, or seeking information from an increasingly large and confusing array of data?
-Information technology is complex, difficult to manage and a challenge getting people to use it.
-It can also be either a tremendous corporate asset or a huge drain on resources.
-Read more “Are you informed, or data distracted?”
+Or do we end up searching through data looking for that “needle in the haystack”?
+Do we spend our time making informed decisions, or seeking information from an increasingly large and confusing array of dis-organized, out-of-date, inaccurate, and incomplete data?
+Data must be fit for purpose.

 Entropy and maintenance are more related than you might think.
 What happens in maintenance and many operations can be explained with this simple thermodynamic concept.
 Entropy is a concept that represents chaos and degradation.
 It occurs naturally in any physical system and will naturally grow (i.e.: the system will become more chaotic) if we don’t do something to arrest its growth.
 Doing something requires the expenditure of energy, so energy is what counters entropy.
 Read more “Entropy and Maintenance – Part 3”

 You can wait for something to break, then fix it, or you can be proactive and manage the failure before it causes you problems.
 Being proactive is all about managing failures and their consequences before they occur.
 The failure itself, in some cases, is unavoidable, but how you manage consequences is entirely within your control.

 You can reduce or eliminate the consequences of failure by forecasting what is likely to happen and deciding in advance about what to do about it.
 Major business impacts are the consequences of risks and those are manageable.
 Read more “Uptime Insights – 8 – Asset Reliability”